George Krugers

-Georg Eduard Albert Krugers (4 November 1890, in Banda Neira – 10 August 1964, in The Hague; also written as G. Kruger) was a cameraman and film director active in the Dutch East Indies (modern Indonesia) during the early 20th century.
+Georgio Eduardo Alberto Krugers (24 November 1890 – 10 August 1964; also written as Kruger) was a cameraman and film director active in the Dutch East Indies (modern Indonesia) during the early 20th century.
 He is recorded as having worked in film since the mid-1920s, and in 1927 he made his directorial debut, Eulis Atjih.
-He joined hajj pilgrims in 1928 and screened the resulting documentary in the Netherlands.
+He joined hajj pilgrims in 1928 and screened a resulting documentary, The Great Mecca Feast, in the Netherlands.
 His 1930 film Karnadi Anemer Bangkong is thought to be the first talkie in the cinema of the Indies, but was a commercial failure as the majority Sundanese audience considered it insulting.
 After making two works for Tan's Film in the early 1930s, Krugers moved to Hong Kong and then the Netherlands.

 Silent film

-Sources disagree regarding much of Krugers' life.
-J. B. Kristanto's Katalog Film Indonesia lists him as having been born in Hong Kong, but does not give a year.
-However, a 1933 newspaper report gave Krugers' age as 43 and his place of birth as Banda Neira, and a Georg Eduard Albert Krugers is known to be born there in 1890.

-Krugers is recorded as having been active in film in the mid-1920s, leading the laboratory at N.V.
+Krugers was born in Banda Neira on 24 November 1890.
+Showing an interest in technology from a young age, he migrated to Surabaya, where he spent time as a water engineer.
+He left for Bandung in 1925, where he led the laboratory at N.V.
 Java Film.
 He may have been one of its founders, together with the Dutchman L. Heuveldorp.
 The company exclusively produced documentaries until 1926, when Heuveldorp directed the colony's first feature film, Loetoeng Kasaroeng.
 Krugers served as a cameraman for the film, which was based on a Sundanese folktale, also processing the film in his laboratory in Bandung.